Reference

 Resampler profile.

-Affects speed and quality.
+Affects CPU usage and quality.
 Each resampler backend treats profile in its own way.

 Values: